Laykel/RES-Labo-HTTP/README.md

 - And we can see our sources served by the server at address `127.0.0.1:2205`.

 ## Step 2: Dynamic express.js server

+- In directory `step2`.
+- Maybe a small schema here.
+- Using the "loader-message" npm module to generate witty comments.
+- Using the express framework to respond to http requests.

 ## Step 3: Reverse proxy with apache (static configuration)